suffolklibraries/lgc/content/collections/events/art-space-printmaking-workshop.md

     content:
       -
         type: text
-        text: 'In this six-week series of Art Space at Ipswich County Library, participants will have the opportunity to make their own tote bags and plant pots, whilst exploring pattern & design through hand drawing and digital painting.
-Local artist Lily Hammond will be joining the sessions on 22 March and 17 May.'
+        text: 'In this six-week series at Gainsborough Community Library, participants will have the opportunity to explore two historic printmaking techniques - cyanotype and lino print.
+Printmaking artist Sarah Nkugwa will be joining the sessions on 25 March and 20 May.'
   -
     type: heading
     attrs: